Zowe-Java-SDK/ZosShell/README.md

 ## Edit/Save Member Demo

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/save-demo.gif)

-This project demonstrates the usage of [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk).

-Project provides a UI shell command prompt that allows you to manipulate datasets and its members.
-The shell performs the following linux like commands:
+The shell performs the following Linux like commands:

     cat                     - display contents
     cd <arg>                - where arg is a dataset value or empty clear                   - clear the shell of all history